LarryHuangTW/CS/Computer_System/CPU/Intel_CPU.md

 **x86-64**: the 64-bit version of the x86 instruction set (also known as x64, AMD64 and Intel 64).

 **Intel 64**: Intel 64 architecture is the instruction set architecture and programming environment which is the superset of Intel's 32-bit and 64-bit architectures.
 It is compatible with the IA-32 architecture.

-* Intel 64 and IA-32 processors are "little endian" machines; this means the bytes of a word are numbered starting from the least significant byte.
+Intel 64 and IA-32 processors are "little endian" machines; this means the bytes of a word are numbered starting from the least significant byte.

-* machine instruction: instruction opcode + operands (source operand , destination operand)
+machine instruction: instruction opcode + operands (source operand , destination operand)

-* number of operands: 0 ~ 3
+number of operands: 0 ~ 3

-> When two operands are present in an arithmetic or logical instruction, the right operand is the source and the left operand is the destination.
+When two operands are present in an arithmetic or logical instruction, the right operand is the source and the left operand is the destination.

-* L1 cache: instruction cache (I-Cache) and data cache (D-Cache)
+L1 cache: instruction cache (I-Cache) and data cache (D-Cache)

 L2 cache: static RAM

-* A 32-bit address bus that supports up to 4-GBytes of physical memory   (PDF page 35)
+A 32-bit address bus that supports up to 4-GBytes of physical memory

-* Bus Unit , translation engine (instruction fetch unit , decode units / decoders) , Arithmetic Logic Units (ALUs) , Float-Point Unit (FPU) , Out-Of-Order Execution Core , Retirement Unit
+Bus Unit, translation engine (instruction fetch unit, decode units / decoders), Arithmetic Logic Units (ALUs), Float-Point Unit (FPU), Out-Of-Order Execution Core, Retirement Unit ...

-* In 64-bit mode:
+In 64-bit mode:

    + Effective address size: 32, 64 (default)

    + Effective operand size: 16, 32 (default), 64

-* RAX , EAX , AX , AL + AH
+RAX , EAX , AX , AL + AH

-### Intel CPU Data Types
+## Intel CPU Data Types

 * Fundamental Data Types: